[block id="currency-converter"] [block id="currency-converter"]

 How psoriasis is diagnosed?

 Typically, a doctor will examine the skin and ask about the person’s medical history.
-The doctor may also order a skin biopsy, which involves taking a small sample of the skin for examination under a microscope.
-In some cases, a blood test may also be performed to check for certain markers of psoriasis.
+Several laboratory tests may be required which may involves taking a small sample of the skin for examination under a microscope or in some cases, a blood test may also be performed to check for certain markers of psoriasis.

 Treatment options for psoriasis